The Last Kingdom of Al Andalus (The Play)

 SCENE V.

-At the edge of the town of Santa Fé, by the banks of the Genil, the Catholic Monarchs wait eagerly, for the Moorish Sultan to appear before them in capitulation.
+At the edge of the town of Santa Fé, by the banks of the Genil, the Catholic Monarchs await eagerly the Moorish Sultan’s appearance before them in capitulation.

-Slowly, the sultan emerges from the horizon and approaches the Catholic Monarchs steadily, with eighty or a hundred men on horseback and very well dressed in their splendid attires.
-The sultan goes forth to kiss the hand of the Highnesses, but they refuse the gesture of the sultan, as the last humiliation imposed upon him, by the Sovereigns of Catholicism.
+Slowly, the Sultan emerges from the horizon and approaches the Catholic Monarchs steadily, accompanied by eighty or a hundred men on horseback, richly attired in their splendid garments.
+The Sultan advances to kiss the hands of Their Highnesses, but they refuse the gesture — the last humiliation imposed upon him by the Sovereigns of Catholicism.

 MUHAMMAD.

-My noble Highnesses, I hand over to ye, the keys of the emirate, the city of Granada and the palace of the Alhambra.
+My noble Highnesses, I deliver unto ye the keys of the emirate, the city of Granada, and the palace of the Alhambra.

 FERDINAND.

-I thank thee for thy propriety sultan, and thou art free to leave Granada willingly, with thy family and servants, as in accordance to the treaty signed, between our two kingdoms.
+I thank thee for thy propriety, Sultan, and thou art free to leave Granada willingly, with thy family and servants, as per the treaty signed between our two kingdoms.

 MUHAMMAD.

-And what shall befall unto my people of Granada, if I may query?
+And what shall become of my people of Granada, if I may enquire?

 ISABELLA.

-They have nothing to fear from us, as long as they respect our jurisdiction and are lawful citizens of Granada.
+They have nought to fear from us, so long as they respect our jurisdiction and remain lawful citizens of Granada.

 MUHAMMAD.

-They shall not be forced to abandon their religion forcefully?
-How do I know that ye shall honour thy word in the end?
+They shall not be compelled to abandon their religion by force?
+How may I be assured that ye shall honour thy word in the end?

 FERDINAND.

-Know that we shall obey the terms of the treaty concurred, as stipulated.
+Know that we shall observe the terms of the treaty concurred, as stipulated.

 MUHAMMAD.